 He continued, “In this case, the evidence will show that Bayer received thousands of adverse event reports from patients and failed to disclose that information in a timely manner to doctors, patients and to the FDA.”

 Essure Still Being Implanted Today

-Essure is still being implanted in patients today; but FDA announced in February 2016 that the device will require a black-box warning indicating extreme risks and possible serious injuries associated with its usage.
+Essure is still being implanted in patients today; but FDA announced in February 2016 that the device will require a black-box warning indicating extreme risks and possible serious injuries associated with the usage of Essure including 300 fetal deaths.
 It includes warnings that the device can migrate out of place, cause chronic pelvic pain, and related symptoms.